Massage from the Director

 Semester Credit Hours: 3 (3,0)

-Prerequisite course: BSTA 2301 Elementary Statistics
+Prerequisite course: STAT 2301 Elementary Statistics

 Course Description: This course introduces the fundamental tools of research methodology in international relations.
 It involves comparison between qualitative and quantitative research, hypotheses testing, correlation coefficient and regression analysis.
 The course also emphasizes formulating and conducting research ideas and structuring a written research proposal as well as an oral presentation.